tds-fdw/tds_fdw/InstallOSX.md

 brew install freetds
 ```

-Note: If you install FreeTDS from another source, e.g. [MacPorts](https://www.macports.org), you might have to adjust the value for `TDS_INCLUDE` in the make calls below.
+Note: If you install FreeTDS from another source, e.g. [MacPorts](https://www.macports.org), you might have to adjust the value for `TDS_INCLUDE` in the make calls below  (e.g. `-I/opt/local/include/freetds` for MacPorts).

 ### Install PostgreSQL